halilkarp/discord-modular-bot/README.md

 ## Status

--Actively developed.
+Actively developed.
 More modules and examples will be added.

 # License

 This project is licensed under the [GNU GPLv3](https://github.com/halilkarp/discord-modular-bot/blob/main/LICENSE).